Kanarra Falls

 Due to the uneven terrain, hiking poles and good water shoes are recommended.
 Hike at your own risk.
 Never hike alone; remember to tell others where you are going and when you will return.
 PERMITS ARE REQUIRED.

 This beautiful slot canyon river hike is located just 13 miles south of Cedar City in the town of Kanarraville.
 Within the slot canyon resides Kanarra Creek, which supplies the beautiful waterfalls throughout the terrain.
-Being so close to Kolob Canyon’s section of Zion National Park, the trail is also surrounded by beautiful red rock walls and slick sandstone.
+Being so close to Kolob Canyon’s section of Zion National Park, the trail is surrounded by beautiful red rock walls and slick sandstone.
 The hike has gained notoriety as a favorite destination for adventure seekers, and the peaceful atmosphere and breathtaking views this natural wonder provides are sure to fill the nature lover’s soul.

 Getting There

-Starting on Cedar City Main Street heading south, turn left to merge onto I-15 S. Continue south on I-15 for 5.6 miles.
+Starting on Cedar City Main Street heading south, turn left to merge onto I-15 South.
+Continue south on I-15 for 5.6 miles.
 Take exit 51 toward Kanarraville/Hamilton Ft., then turn left onto Old U.S. Hwy 91.
 Continue on Old Hwy 91 for 4.7 miles.
 Follow 100 North as it winds east, becomes 250 North, and enters the mouth of the canyon.

 The Trail

 From the Kanarra Falls parking lot, head through the hiker’s gate and follow the old access road (approximately 0.8 miles) as it wanders up into the Hurricane Cliffs and enters the lower open sections of the canyon.
 The trail will cross the stream several times along the road.
-The road ends by the water well and the trail continues, hiking in the stream most of the time.
+The road ends by the water well, and the trail continues, hiking in the stream most of the time.
 (You will get wet, and good water hiking shoes are highly recommended.)

-At this point, the trail is mostly overgrown and you will be alternating between hiking in the water (usually less than a foot deep) and hiking on one of the many short trails on both sides of the stream.
+At this point, the trail is mostly overgrown, and you will be alternating between hiking in the water (usually less than a foot deep) and hiking on one of the many short trails on both sides of the stream.
 Whatever route you choose, please do your best to avoid causing any erosion to the banks.
 After about a half a mile, the canyon slots up and continues to the first major landmark of the hike: Kanarraville Falls, a 15-foot-high rock-jam waterfall.

-At this time refunds are not being issued for permits already purchased.
-Condition updates and additional information can be found online at kanarrafalls.com or by phone at (435) 233-2467. ⚠️
+⚠️ Condition updates and additional information can be found online at kanarrafalls.com or by phone at (435) 233-2467. ⚠️

 Not Recommended for Small Children

-Kanarra Falls can be considered a family-friendly canyoneering excursion, in that it does not require special gear or climbing equipment; however, it can be challenging for younger children and is not recommended for anyone with physical limitations.
+Kanarra Falls can be considered a family-friendly canyoneering excursion in that it does not require special gear or climbing equipment; however, it can be challenging for younger children and is not recommended for anyone with physical limitations.
 Be aware that there are obstacles to climb over, slippery/uneven surfaces, and unstable ladders to traverse.

 Flash Floods Can Kill